Saltwater Crocodile Facts

 Saltwater Crocodile Physical Description

-Sheer size alone isn’t the only trait of the Saltwater Crocodile that impresses those who view the creature.
+Sheer size alone isn’t the only remarkable trait of the Saltwater Crocodile that impresses those individuals who view the creature.
 That characteristic nonetheless certainly does bear mentioning.
 That’s because this species presently constitutes the largest of all currently known crocodilians.

 - Kingdom: Animalia